General software skills for systems neuroscience#

 The aims of the course are

-to learn how to work with others on code
+• to learn how to structure your code well

-and to get an initial idea of how structure, document and test your code.
+• and to get an initial idea of how work collaboratively on a code base, and how to document and test your code.

 Instructors: Stephen Lenzi, Laura Porta, Alessandro Felder